jeroenvandijk/ex_bridge/README.md

 This repository also holds *Frankie*, a [Sinatra](https://github.com/sinatra/sinatra) like web framework for Elixir.
 It is being developed with ExBridge for convenience but will be split into different repositories when both projects become more stable.

+## Examples

+There are many examples in the examples directory.
+To run them, as Elixir was not released yet, you need to check out [Elixir's repository](https://github.com/josevalim/elixir) and put its `bin/` directory in your path.
+After that, you need to get all the dependencies by running the following inside this repo:

+    elixir runner.ex setup

 ## ExBridge API

 ExBridge has two main APIs: one for the request and other for the response object (and a websocket API is still in development).
 The request API is mainly for reading request information while the response contains information about the response to be returned to the client.